Blogging Blueprint: How to Create & Promote The Perfect Post

 3. Start with an engaging, keyword rich title.

 Your title is critical.
 It must grab the reader's attention and get them to want to read more or at least share it on Twitter.

 Lead with your best keywords, as the search engines put the most weight on the first few words of the title.
-If your keyword phrase was “cheap valentine day gifts,” you might have a title: “Cheap Valentine Day Gifts: Saying I Love You on a Budget.”
+If your keyword phrase was “Cheap Valentine's Day Gifts,” you might have a title: “Cheap Valentine's Day Gifts: Saying I Love You on a Budget.”

 4. Write an opening sentence with your keyword phrase.

 A title needs help.
 Search engine look not just for your keywords, but where you place them.
 Make sure you use your phrase in the opening sentence.

 5. Explain the benefit to the reader in the next paragraph.

 There's a number of ways to go about this, whether you start off by asking a question, like I did above, or just jump right into the problems that your post will help the reader solve.